 These are the first tables to model and flag, so that business analysts know where to start.

 All of the relationships that already exist in your database are pulled into Sigma.
-If you have foreign keys set up in your warehouse, you should automatically see those relationships in the Relationship tab in Sigma.
+If you have foreign keys set up in your warehouse, you should automatically see those relationships in the Links tab in Sigma.

 All of the work in creating joins is done during modeling, leaving business users to explore the ecosystem of data.

-Endorse Your Data Blocks
+Endorse Your Datasets

 Who: BI Team